What were the GMMG Camaro programs?

 Are GMMG Camaros COPOs?

-No, the 4th-generation Camaros modified under the GMMG program are not 'COPOs' like the classic COPO Camaros, Chevelles, and Novas from the 1960s.
+No, GMMG-modified Camaros are not COPOs like the classic COPO Camaros, Chevelles, and Novas from the 1960s.

-The original COPO (Central Office Production Order) program allowed dealerships to special-order unique configurations directly from General Motors, bypassing the standard options.
-This first appeared on the Corvair in 1965 with Don Yenko’s request, continuing through the early 1970s before the unofficial program phased out.
+The COPO (Central Office Production Order) program was an official General Motors system that allowed dealerships to special-order unique configurations, bypassing the standard options list.
+This program began in 1965 with Don Yenko's request for the Corvair and continued through the early 1970s before it was phased out.

 Where was GMMG located?

-The GMMG performance shop was in Marietta, Georgia, in a steel warehouse in an industrial park off Industrial Drive.
-Matt Murphy founded GMMG in 1998, specializing in high-performance Camaro modifications, and the operation continued until closing in 2011.
+GMMG, Inc. was based in Marietta, Georgia, situated in a steel warehouse within an industrial park off Industrial Drive.
+Founded by Matt Murphy in 1998, the shop specialized in high-performance Camaro modifications.
+GMMG operated at this location until it closed its doors in 2011.

-The back lot often served as overflow and storage space for the now iconic pony cars.
+The back lot of the facility often served as overflow and storage space for the iconic Camaro models being modified, a sight familiar to those who knew the operation.

-The structure still stands and is now home to a lawn care maintenance company.
+The building still stands today and is currently home to a lawn care maintenance company, a far cry from the roaring engines and performance tuning that once took place there.

 Where is Matt Murphy?

-Since GMMG closed its doors in 2011, shop founder and owner Matt Murphy has largely remained out of the public spotlight.
-While his impact on the fourth-generation Camaro community remains significant, he has not been publicly involved in the automotive industry in recent years.
+Since GMMG, Inc. closed its doors in 2011, founder and owner Matt Murphy has largely remained out of the public spotlight.
+Although his impact on the fourth-generation Camaro community is undeniable and continues to resonate, Matt has not been actively involved in the automotive industry in recent years.
+His focus has shifted away from public engagements, yet his legacy within the performance car world remains strong.

 'The Rise & Fall of GMMG'

-The comprehensive presentation details the story arc of the intrepid Matt Murphy and his GMMG shop, along with examining the specifics and overview of the 4th-generation Camaros they modified.
+This comprehensive presentation takes a deep dive into the story of Matt Murphy and his GMMG shop, exploring the journey of the business and the modifications made to the 4th-generation Camaros.